Jimmy Carter 1980 presidential campaign: Background

-Carter participated in his first presidential campaign on December 12, 1974, he participated in the 1976 Democratic Party presidential primaries, he defeated all his opponents with 1,130 delegates, he was then nominated in the 1980 Democratic National Convention, during his 1976 campaign, he challenged then-president Gerald Ford over the Vietnam War and the economy as well as the quality of people's lives at that time.
+Carter participated in his first presidential campaign on December 12, 1974, he participated in the 1976 Democratic Party presidential primaries, as a dark horse candidate who was barely known outside of Georgia and he defeated all his opponents with 1,130 delegates, he was then nominated in the 1980 Democratic National Convention, during his 1976 campaign, he challenged then-president Gerald Ford over the Vietnam War and the economy as well as the quality of people's lives at that time.

 Carter debated with Ford three times from September 23 – October 22, 1976, after the debate, he then won the U.S. presidential election on November 2, 1976, with 297 electoral votes and 50.1% popular votes, was one of the elections with the most disparate vote rates.
 He assumed the presidency on January 20, 1977, and served in the White House for four years before Ronald Reagan defeated him on November 4, 1980, and took office on January 20, 1981.

 Nomination

 1980 Democratic primaries

 In the Democratic presidential primaries, Carter faced a viable candidate, Senator Ted Kennedy.
 Kennedy addressed the crisis in Iran, rising oil prices and economic stagnation.
 He also spoke about the low approval ratings of the Carter administration towards the end of its term.
 In response, Carter said that if Kennedy ran against him in primary election, he would "kick his ass".
 In the Massachusetts primary, Carter lost to Kennedy with 34 delegates compared to Kennedy's 78 delegates, this was a setback for Carter and he became the most recent president to lose a state primary until President Joe Biden lost to Jason Palmer in American Samoa, although he still won most of the states and only missed 12 states and Washington D.C..

 After the Democratic primaries ended, Carter received a total of 1,984 delegates and 51.1% popular votes compared to Kennedy with about 1,237 delegates and 37.6% popular votes, this was one of the rare times that a sitting president won. lose the most delegates to others, as well as the number of popular votes, because Carter's approval numbers at the end of his term remained very low.